Deportivo de La Coruña: 1974–1988: Dark times

-After being relegated in 1973, the team struggled in the Second División, failing to avoid another relegation and falling to the third tier (Tercera División) for the first time in their history.
+After being relegated in 1973, the team struggled in the Second Division, failing to avoid another relegation and falling to the third tier (Tercera División) for the first time in their history.
 However, Dépor gained instant promotion and established themselves in the second tier for the rest of the decade.
 In 1980, Dépor were again relegated to the newly created Segunda División B, the third tier, again for the second time in their history.
 Again, however, the drop was short-lived as the team gained promotion the following season.
 Notably, Dépor were relegated and promoted along with arch-rivals Celta de Vigo, who played during the 1980–81 season the most attended games ever in Spain's third tier.

-The club continued to play in the Second División, showing little chance of being promoted back to the top flight.
-In the 1987–88 season, Dépor struggled and only avoided relegation after Vicente Celeiro scored a goal during added time against Racing de Santander in the last game of the season.
+The club continued to play in the Second Division, showing little chance of being promoted back to the top flight.
+In the 1987–88 season, Dépor struggled and only avoided relegation after Vicente Celeiro scored a goal during added time against Racing Santander in the last game of the season.
 This is often regarded as the end of the club's dark times and the beginning of a new era.

 During this period, the club was heavily affected by financial difficulties and internal troubles with managers being sacked almost every year.
 In the summer of 1988, an open and popular club assembly chose a new board of directors headed by Augusto César Lendoiro.
 Deportivo had a debt estimated at 600 million pesetas, had been out of the top flight for 15 years and lacked established structures at economic and sporting level.